It's Your Choice 2018

 Compare medical and pharmacy benefits by plan design type.

 Monthly Premium Rates:

 See the monthly premium rates for these plan designs here.
-For the IYC Deductible Medicare option, you will also need to pick a health plan provider (See Step 2, below).
+For the IYC Deductible Medicare option, you will also need to pick a health plan (See Step 2, below).